yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL.md

     ![This is a screenshot of a results window of a search on visual studio community 2017.
 The results table has the following columns: Name, Publisher, and Category.
 The second result is highlighted and has the following values: Visual Studio Community 2017 on Windows Server 2016 (x64), Microsoft, and Compute.](images/Setup/image3.png "Virtual machine creation screenshot")

-It is **highly** recommended to use a DS2 or D2 instance size for this VM.
+    > It is **highly** recommended to use a DS2_v2 or D2s_v3 instance size for this VM.

+    > You will also need to make sure to enable RDP (port 3389) inbound access to the VM.

 ### Task 2: Disable IE enhanced security